kyuupichan/electrumx/docs/protocol-removed.md

   .. versionchanged:: 1.1
      *protocol_version* is not ignored.
   .. versionchanged:: 1.2
-     Use :func:`server.ping` rather than sending version requests as a ping mechanism.
+     Use `server.ping` rather than sending version requests as a ping mechanism.
   .. versionchanged:: 1.4
-     Only the first :func:`server.version` message is accepted.
+     Only the first `server.version` message is accepted.

   * *client_name*